aggrawal-ankur/gitbook/content/_index.md

 This is the reason why bookmarks are often broken.
 Earlier I used to publish using GitBook, which used to manage this stuff.
 But now I am on my own.

-I am mentioning all of this so that I can do the work guilt-free, otherwise I feel like I am decepting myself and fooling myself.
+I am mentioning all of this so that I can do the work guilt-free, otherwise it feels like fooling myself.
 As said by Sir Richard Feynman, *"don't fool yourself and you are the easiest to fool"*.
 I just don't want to listen and praise Mr. Feynman, but put those learnings into action and improve my life.

 I don't have peers who share the same drive, who have the same hunger for deep understanding of low level systems.
 If you are like me, please don't hesitate to reach out at my [email](mailto:manageme@protonmail.com).